 What to do: Your eCommerce business may be doing well on the web but it can do better with an application of it.
 Consumers using their mobile devices, phones and tablets, to acquire goods and services have reached $1.4 trillion and is expected to touch $3.5 trillion by 2021.
 You can guess the need for e-commerce mobile app by now.
 An app investment will only bring the flow of sales, revenue and business growth and double your return in no time.

-Mistakes can still happen, it’s not that perfecting all above you will be safe but don’t panic, learn from your mistakes and look out for solutions as there’s always a way out.
+Common eCommerce mistakes can still happen, it’s not that perfecting all above you will be safe but don’t panic, learn from your mistakes and look out for solutions as there’s always a way out.